Information flow reveals prediction limits in online social activity

 To understand this apparent paradox, we need to address a limitation with the above analysis: it does not incorporate the ego's own past information.
-It may be that the information provided by the alters is simply redundant when compared with that of the ego.
-Therefore, we simply included the ego's past alongside the alters, generalizing the estimator to an entropy akin to a transfer entropy~\cite{schreiber2000measuring,staniek2008symbolic}, a common approach to studying information flow.
-This entropy is computed in the ``Alters and ego'' curves in Fig.~\ref{fig:introFig}D. A single alter provided a small amount of extra information beyond that of the ego, ${\approx}1.9\%$ more predictability.
-This provided us a quantitative measure of the extent of information flow between individual users of social media Beyond the most frequently contacted alter, as more alters were added this extra predictability grew: at 15 alters and the ego there was ${\approx}6.9\%$ more predictability than via the ego alone.
+It may be that the information provided by the alters is simply redundant when compared to that of the ego.
+To see whether this is the case, we simply included the ego's past alongside the alters, generalizing the estimator to an entropy akin to a transfer entropy\cite{schreiber2000measuring,staniek2008symbolic}, a common approach to studying information flow.
+This entropy is computed in the `Alters and ego' curves in Fig.~\ref{fig:introFig}d.
+A single alter provided a small amount of extra information beyond that of the ego, $1.9\%$ more predictability.
+This value provided us a quantitative measure of the extent of information flow between individual users of social media.
+Beyond the most frequently contacted alter, as more alters were added, this extra predictability grew: at 15 alters and the ego there was $6.9\%$ more predictability than via the ego alone.
 Furthermore, the information provided by the alters without the ego is strictly less than the information provided by the ego and alters together, resolving the apparent paradox.

-However, this extra predictability also appeared to saturate, and eventually adding more alters will not provide extra information.
-This observation is compatible with Dunbar's number which uses cognitive limits to argue for an upper bound on the number of meaningful ties an ego can maintain (${\approx}150$ alters)~\cite{dunbar1993coevolution}.
-The question now becomes, given enough ties what is the upper bound for the predictability?
+However, this extra predictability also appeared to saturate, and if so then eventually adding more alters will not provide extra information (see Supplementary Note 1.2).
+This observation is compatible with \emph{Dunbar's number} which uses cognitive limits to argue for an upper bound on the number of meaningful ties that an ego can maintain (${\approx}150$ alters for humans)\cite{dunbar1993coevolution}.
+Thus, the question becomes: given enough ties, what is the upper bound for predictability?